Fiware/showcase.gsma.dataModels/Weather/WeatherObserved/doc/spec.md

         by the `dateObserved` attribute at entity level.
     + Optional

-+ `windSpeed` : The observed wind speed in Km/h, encoded as a Number.
++ `windSpeed` : The observed wind speed in m/s, encoded as a Number.
     + Attribute type: [Number](https://schema.org/Number)
-    + Default unit: Kilometers per hour
+    + Default unit: meters per second
     + Attribute metadata:
         + `timestamp` : optional timestamp for the observed value.
 It can be ommitted if the observation time is the same as the one captured by the `dateObserved` attribute at entity level.